allan-villan/map-reduce-test/README.md

 - A mapper that reads the previous reducer output (autoinc_reducer1.py)

 ### Key / Value Pair
-- Key = Concatenation of vehicle make and year
+- Key: Concatenation of vehicle make and year
-- Value = Count of vehicle make and year
+- Value: Count of vehicle make and year

 **Input:**